section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 - [Conclusion](#conclusion)

 ### Key takeaways
-By the end, the following will be learned:
+By the end, the reader will learn the following:
 - What is the `json-server` library?
 - Set up the `json-server` library in a React.js application.
 - Connect the app to the library.
 - Using the library as a data source in place of an actual DBMS.
 - Removing the dependency from the application and discarding the prototype.

-### Pre-requisites
+### Prerequisites
-For the article, the following are required for easy article follow-up:
+The following is required:
-- A good IDE or text editor is set up on the machine.
+- A good IDE or text editor set up on the machine.
 - A stable internet connection.
 - React development environment already set up.
 - React development skills.